BNSF bridge replacement over Des Moines River

 Some of the challenges associated with this project included maintaining track operations and using a ballasted deck bridge while maintaining existing low-steel elevations.
 Superstructure installation was performed during brief track shutdown periods of 24 hours for phase one and 36 hours for phase two.

-During this project, Hanson also provided geotechnical analysis and foundation recommendations, bidding and construction assistance, and shop drawing review.
+During this project, Hanson provided accelerated bridge construction, geotechnical analysis and foundation recommendations, bidding and construction assistance, as well as shop drawing review.
 Additionally, Hanson conducted the hydraulic and environmental studies, including wetlands, to get construction permitting from the U.S. Army Corps of Engineers.

 The bridge was determined to have historic significance and was eligible for inclusion in the National Register of Historic Places — requiring a report and permitting from the Iowa State Historic Preservation Office.